Understanding the Patterns That Keep You Stuck

 I also bring Hazelden-trained experience in addiction treatment and extensive familiarity with 12-step recovery.
 I’m particularly interested in the integration of psychotherapy with the principles found in 12-step programs, including honesty, accountability, asking for help, and learning to be more open and vulnerable with others.
 In therapy we often explore how these principles can support emotional growth and lasting change.

-I provide therapy for men in Round Rock, Austin, Cedar Park, Pflugerville, Georgetown, Dallas, Houston, and online across Texas.
+I provide in-person therapy for men in Round Rock and online therapy for men throughout Texas, including Austin, Cedar Park, Pflugerville, Georgetown, Dallas, Houston, and surrounding communities.

 Specialties